The Archaeology program at PTS has been made possible through the efforts of faculty, staff, and volunteers, and the

 The Seminary established the G. Albert Shoemaker Chair of Bible and Archaeology in 1989 to express its continued commitment to research and teaching in biblical archaeology.

-A generous gift from William R. Jackson Sr. in 1998 provided funds for two components of archaeology program at the Seminary: the renovation and expansion of the James L. Kelso Museum of Near Eastern Archaeology and the establishment of a substantial endowment to support archaeological field work.
+A generous gift from William R. Jackson Sr. in 1998 provided funds for two components of archaeology programming at the Seminary: the renovation and expansion of the James L. Kelso Museum of Near Eastern Archaeology and the establishment of a substantial endowment to support archaeological field work.